fl720/NS-Equation_practice_coding/Exp5_2D_Diffusion_Equation/README.md

 # Exp5.1_2DDiffusionEqution.py

-Simulation of a cylindrical fluid diffusion process with contour line at the end of the simulation representing the change of density.
+Simulation of a cylindrical fluid diffusion process with contour lines at the end of the simulation representing the change of density.

 ![simulation of 2D Diffusion of fluid](Exp5.1_simulation_end.png  "simulation")